 The EYFS applies to children from birth to the end of the Reception year based upon four principles:

-There are seven areas of learning in the EYFS curriculum.
+There are seven areas of learning in the EYFS.

 All areas of learning and development are important and inter-connected.